 Optional: VAC AERO can provide a Dual Loop Furnace Cooling System to supply coolant to the furnace. (see below)

 Gas Storage System

-In vacuum furnace applications where rapid gas quenching is required (for example, heat treating of air hardening tool steels or high speed steel) it is important that the furnace chamber be filled very rapidly with inert gas.
-It is also important that this gas be supplied to the furnace without contamination.
+In vacuum furnace applications where rapid gas quenching is required (for example, heat treating of air hardening tool steels or high-speed steel) it is important that the furnace chamber is filled very rapidly with an inert gas.
+It is also important that this gas is supplied to the furnace without contamination.
 Discoloured or contaminated parts are often the result of contaminated quench gas.
 The IG Gas Supply System built by VAC AERO is sized to rapidly fill the furnace chamber with quench gas.
-The system is designed to be supplied from high pressure bulk gas storage or liquid storage source (cold converter) and includes back flow prevention, purge and safety devices.
+The system is designed to be supplied from high-pressure bulk gas storage or liquid storage source (cold converter) and includes backflow prevention, purge, and safety devices.
 The IG tank is an ASME approved vessel that can be supplied in vertical or horizontal configurations.

 Aftermarket & Furnace Upgrade Services